Kids' WB Fun Zone

 Kids' WB Fun Zone is a themed attraction in Warner Bros.
 Movie World on the Gold Coast, Queensland, Australia based on the Looney Tunes cartoons.
 The attraction was originally named Looney Tunes Village and was renamed in late 2007 when two new rides were added.
 At the same time, the Australian Kids' WB TV show began filming at the theme park.
+Two similar themed attractions, Looney Tunes Land and Cartoon Village, opened at Warner Bros.
+Movie World Germany in Bottrop Kirchhellen, Germany in 1996 and Parque Warner Madrid in Madrid, Spain in 2002, respectively, with the latter remaining to this day.

 Visitors can also meet and greet Bugs Bunny, Daffy Duck and the other Looney Tunes characters.

 History

+Australia

-The attraction currently known as Kids' WB Fun Zone opened with Warner Bros.
-Movie World as Looney Tunes Land.
-At the time, the only attractions were the Looney Tunes Studio Tour (later Looney Tunes River Ride), Speedy Gonzales Tijuana Taxis, Looney Tunes Musical Revue and a playground.
+Kids' WB Fun Zone opened with Warner Bros.
+Movie World as Looney Tunes Land on 3 June 1991.
+At the time, the only attractions were the Looney Tunes Studio Tour, Speedy Gonzales Tijuana Taxis, Looney Tunes Musical Revue, the Bugs Bunny in King Arthur's Court Toy Store, the Yosemite Sam Carrot Patch and a playground.
+Alan Griffith Architect formed a strong working relationship with Warner Bros.
+International Recreation Enterprises on the attractions.
+Sanderson Group designed the theming for Looney Tunes Land and its attractions.
 In December 1997, Warner Bros.
 Movie World renamed the area Looney Tunes Village and added several new rides including Marvin the Martian's Rocket Ride, Taz Hollywood Cars, Sylvester and Tweety Carousel (later Sylvester and Tweety Cages) and Yosemite Sam's Railroad.
-The addition of these rides forced the removal of the playground.
-On 26 December 2000, the Road Runner Rollercoaster opened on the former site of the Looney Tunes Musical Revue.
+The addition of these rides forced the removal of the playground, while the Looney Tunes Studio Tour's name was changed to Looney Tunes River Ride.
+On 26 December 2000, the Road Runner Roller Coaster opened on the former site of the Looney Tunes Musical Revue.
 The Looney Tunes Musical Revue was relocated to a portion of land near the adjacent Village Roadshow studio complex where part of Superman Escape now stands.
 In December 2001, Warner Bros.
 Movie World added the Looney Tunes Splash Zone.

-In late 2007, the area was renamed Kids' WB Fun Zone to tie in with the filming of Australian TV show Kids' WB, at the park.
-At the same time, the Looney Tunes Carousel and Sylvester's Pounce 'n' Bounce opened.
-To avoid confusion between the Sylvester and Tweety Carousel and newly added Looney Tunes Carousel, it was also renamed, becoming "Sylvester and Tweety Cages".
+In September 2007, the area was renamed Kids' WB Fun Zone to tie in with the filming of Australian TV show Kids' WB at the park.
+At the same time, the Looney Tunes Carousel and Sylvester's Pounce 'n' Bounce opened in the former locations of Bugs Bunny in King Arthur's Court Toy Store and the Yosemite Sam Carrot Patch's giant carrots.
+To avoid confusion between the Sylvester and Tweety Carousel and the newly-added Looney Tunes Carousel, it was also renamed, becoming Sylvester and Tweety Cages.
 The removal of Marvin the Martian's Rocket Ride in 2010 was followed by the Looney Tunes River Ride the following year.